tchojnacki/esolangs/brainfuck/README.md

 - Fully implemented lexer, parser, bytecode generator and interpreter.
 - Can be used as a binary or library.
-- Unit and integration test coverage.
+- Covered by unit and integration tests.
 - Reading code from file, as an argument or from stdin.
-- Implementation choices:
+- Conventions:
-  - Cell size: 8 bit unsigned (with wrapping)
-  - Cell count: 30 000 (with wrapping)
   - Starting cell index: 0
+  - Cell size: 8 bit unsigned
+  - Cell overflow: wrapping (customizable)
+  - Tape length: 30 000 (customizable)
+  - Tape overflow: wrapping (customizable)

 ## Examples